 All former and current employees of DOE Facilities across the country who have contributed greatly to science and technology, often at the expense of their health and well-being.
-While EEOICPA is a noble program that provides assistance to many, the fact remains that sick workers would rather have their health restored, than be diagnosed with an illness and have to endure bureaucracy for help.
+While EEOICPA is a noble program that provides assistance to many, sick workers would rather have their health restored than be diagnosed with an illness and have to endure bureaucracy for help.
 There is no appropriate amount of compensation to make up for what so many have lost.
 Thank you for your service, your contributions, and your sacrifices.

 U.W.
 "Hoppy" Hopson

 WWII Veteran - Senior Propulsion Test Inspector - Rocket Man - DAD

 SSFL: NASA-DOE Operations

 Saturn V S-II Battleship, SNAP 10-A Space Nuclear Reactor

 VAFB: Titan - Delta - Space Shuttle - MST

 For Dad.
 The coolest *good guy* of them all.